aws-amplify/amplify-swift/AmplifyPlugins/API/AWSAPICategoryPluginFunctionalTests/GraphQLSyncBased/README.md

 ## Sync Based GraphQL

-The following steps show how to set up an GraphQL endpoint with AppSync that is provisioned with conflict resolution (Sync-based API).
+The following steps demonstrate how to set up an GraphQL endpoint with AppSync that is provisioned with conflict resolution (Sync-based API).
 The auth configured will be API key.
 The set up is used to run the tests in `GraphQLSyncBasedTests.swift`.

 ### Set-up

 1. `amplify init`

 2. `export AMPLIFY_DATASTORE_SYNC=true`

 3. `amplify add api`

 ```perl
 ?
 Please select from one of the below mentioned services: `GraphQL`